 Paying for Representation from Our Team

-At the Morris Bart law firm, the areas we serve are all parts of Alabama, Arkansas, Louisiana, and Mississippi.
+Morris Bart serves all parts of Alabama, Arkansas, Louisiana, and Mississippi.
 We have 15 locations across the Gulf South, including six in Alabama.
 We can identify the office nearest you and come to you when necessary.
 While we have locations in the following six cities, you will not need to travel outside of the county where the crash occurred to proceed with your case:

 - Birmingham